LimePoint/opschain/docs/reference/properties.md

 }
 ```

-Each file property key is an absolute path and represents the location the file will be written to.
+Each file property key is an absolute path (or will be [expanded](https://docs.ruby-lang.org/en/2.7.0/File.html#method-c-expand_path) to one) and represents the location the file will be written to.
 Each file property value can include the following attributes:

 Attribute | Description
 :-------- | :-------------------------------------------